Anant1711/Kubernetes/README.md

 kubectl apply -f mongo-deployment.yml kubectl apply -f deployment.yml
 ```
-> NOTE: Follow the same order tu run the command
+> NOTE: Follow the same order to run the command

 5. Verify that the pods are running:
 ```gitignore